91ebagacm/extension-webview/README.md

 ### Main Features

-* Full-screen and Popup mode.
-* Popup mode has a close button on the top-left corner.
 * Whitelist validation (the webview will close if the user goes to a non-whitelisted URL).
 * Blacklist validation (the webview will close if the user goes to a blacklisted URL).
 * onClose event.